roman-milk/roman-milk.github.io/bareback-in-my-fertile-mother.md

  "It really is.
 We get really tight after we are together a while.
 I felt like I was letting them down when I had to leave.
 I wanted to stay, but that was impossible.
 I really miss them."

  He sits a while, lost in the bad memories.
-Report_Story #3